cgrates/cgrates/docs/lcr.rst

 ActivationTime is the date/time when the LCR entry starts to be active.

-Weight is used to further sort the rules.
-It passed untouched and unused by the system for the session manager use only.
+Weight is used to sort the rules with the same activation time.

 Example
 +++++++